wayland/Raku-TOP/Developing.md

 *	Create and check out a new branch for coding on
 *	Write some code making the changes you want
-*	Write some tests covering the new code/cases above
+*	Write some tests covering the new code/cases above; use `./project build && ./project test`
 *	Write POD and comments.
 Style is to interleave doco with code.
 	Function ordering in a class is as follows:
 	*	First, we have the regular functions that people will